Twists of superconformal algebras: 4d Superconformal Twists

 \begin{proof} The right-hand side is contained in the left-hand side, this is immediate from the description of the Lie bracket.
 If $Q = Q_+ \otimes w_+ + Q_- \otimes w_-$ is a square zero element then $\tr(Q_+ \otimes Q_-)$ if and only if $\tr(w_+ \otimes w_-) = 0$ by the same argument as Proposition \ref{4d_complex_nilpotence_prop}.
 If neither trace term equals zero and $[Q,Q]=0$ then we must have $\mr{red}(Q_+ \otimes Q_-) = \mr{red}(w_+ \otimes w_-) = 0$. \end{proof}

 \begin{rmk} Let us discuss the subspace of this nilpotence variety consisting of nilpotent elements in the super Poincar\'e algebra associated to a choice of embedding $\so(4,\CC) \sub \so(6,\CC)$.
-Under this embedding the representation $V_4$ decomposes as $S_+ \oplus S_-$, where $S_\pm$ are the two two-complex-dimensional semispin representations of $\so(4,\CC)$.
+Under this embedding the representation $V_4$ decomposes as $S^{(4)}_+ \oplus S^{(4)}_-$, where $S^{(4)}_\pm$ are the two semispin representations of $\so(4,\CC)$ (each of complex dimension~2).
 The complex nilpotence variety for the $\mc N=4$ super Poincar\'e algebra is isomorphic to

-where $\mc Q'_+ \in S_+ \sub V_4$ and $\mc Q'_- \in S_- \iso S_-^* \sub V_4^*$.
+where $\mc Q'_+ \in S^{(4)}_+ \sub S^{(6)}_+ \iso V_4$ and $\mc Q'_- \in S^{(4)}_- \sub S^{(6)}_- \iso V_4^*$.
 Note that the condition $\mr{Tr}(Q'_+ \otimes Q'_-) = 0$ is automatically satisfied.
 The decomposition of this super Poincar\'e nilpotence variety into $\spin(4,\CC) \times \SL(4,\CC)$-orbits is interesting, including for instance the one-parameter families of topological supercharges studied by Kapustin and Witten \cite{KapustinWitten}.
-This decomposition is discussed in \cite[Section 4.4]{ElliottSafronov} and \cite[Section 9]{EagerSaberiWalcher}. \end{rmk}
+This decomposition is discussed in \cite[Section 4.4]{ElliottSafronov} and~\cite[Section 9]{EagerSaberiWalcher}. \end{rmk}